SlexAxton/require-handlebars-plugin/README.md

   // hbs config
   hbs: {
-    disableI18n: true,            // This disables the i18n helper and
-                                  // doesn't require the json i18n files (e.g. en_us.json)
-                                  // (false by default)

     disableHelpers: true,         // When true, won't look for and try to automatically load
                                   // helpers (false by default)